raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 ### should we be even more oo?

-And as long as we are not being fanatic about functions being superior to classes, we might want to also consider whether a `Hash` based on `Map` is superior to one based on `Object`.
+<a NAME="HashMap"/>And as long as we are not being fanatic about functions being superior to classes, we might want to also consider whether a `Hash` based on `Map` is superior to one based on `Object`.
 Consider:

 ```javascript
 const DEFAULT_KEY = Symbol("default-key");